-As required by Section 19.172.030 of the Cupertino Municipal Code, this manual establishes procedures for the on-going administration of the inventory of affordable units, also referred to as Below Market Rate (BMR) units, created by the City of Cupertino's Residential Housing Mitigation Program.
-The manual includes procedures and guidelines for prioritizing applicants, evaluating the eligibility of applicants, setting maximum affordable rents and sales prices, and monitoring compliance of tenants and homeowners with the recorded affordability covenants.
-The manual will provide guidance to City staff, the City's program administrator, BMR homeowners, BMR renters, and property and property managers of rental complexes that contain BMR units.
+As required by Section 19.172.030 of the Cupertino Municipal Code, this Manual establishes procedures for the on-going administration of the inventory of affordable units, also referred to as Below Market Rate (BMR) units, created by the City of Cupertino's Residential Housing Mitigation Program.
+The manual includes procedures and guidelines for prioritizing applicants, evaluating the eligibility of applicants, setting maximum affordable sales and rents prices, and monitoring compliance of homeowners and tenants with the recorded affordability covenants.
+The manual will provide guidance to City staff, the City's program administrator (agent), BMR homeowners, BMR renters, and property managers of rental complexes that contain BMR units.
 The attached exhibits and certain portions of this manual will be updated as necessary to comply with regulations and policies of the United States Department of Housing and Urban Development (HUD), State of California Department of Housing and Community Development (HCD), and City Housing Element and zoning ordinance.

-A separate manual, the "Below Market Rate (BMR) Housing Mitigation Program Procedural Manual," describes establishes the procedures for implementing requirements applicable to developers under the Residential the City's Housing Mitigation Program.
+A separate manual, the "Below Market Rate (BMR) Housing Mitigation Program Procedural Manual," establishes the procedures for implementing the City's Housing Mitigation Program.
+In accordance with the City's Housing Element, all new residential and/or non-residential developments are required to help mitigate project-related impacts on affordable housing needs.